chaos-mesh/website/docs/chaosd-overview.md

 title: Chaosd Introduction
 ---

-## Chaosd introduction
+## Chaosd Introduction

 [Chaosd](https://github.com/chaos-mesh/chaosd) is a Chaos Engineering testing tool provided by Chaos Mesh.
 You need to download and deploy it separately (see [Download and deploy](#download-and-deploy)).
-It is used to inject faults into physical machine environments and also recover faults.
+It is used to inject faults into physical machine environments and to recover those faults.

 Chaosd has the following core strengths: